sergisiso/psyclone-spack/README.md

 ```

 Set up the Spack compilers configuration (N.B. you may need to e.g. `spack load nvhpc`
-before spack will find the new packages):
+before spack will find the new compilers):
 ```bash
 spack compiler find
 spack compilers